 The use of data layers superimposed over atlas templates mentioned in the preceding section lends itself naturally to the concept of a graphical neuroanatomy database.
-That is, the layers themselves form items in a database, as long as they are aligned correctly over the corresponding atlas level template (see CD-ROM files A4.
-Simple queries might take the form of "what is the distribution of PHAL-labeled axons in Atlas Level 19 after an injection in the lateral part of the medial preoptic nucleus?; what is the distribution of somatostatin-immunoreactivity in Atlas Level 19?; or what is the distribution of AMPA receptor subunit X in Atlas Level 19?".
-The results of the search would display three layers over Atlas Level 19, assuming the relevant information had been entered into the database!
+That is, the layers themselves form items in a database, as long as they are aligned correctly over the corresponding atlas level template.
+Simple queries might take the form of "what is the distribution of PHALlabeled axons in Level 26 after an injection in the lateral part of the medial preoptic nucleus?; what is the distribution of somatostatin-immunoreactivity in Level 26?; or what is the distribution of AMPA receptor subunit X in Level 26?".
+The results of the search would display three layers over atlas Level 26, assuming the relevant information had been entered into the database!

-A more sophisticated database structure would allow queries about individual parts of an atlas level, for example, "what is the distribution of somatostatin immunoreactivity in the nucleus reuniens?"
-Searches within Atlas Levels and data layers requires spatial indexing between the two.
+A more sophisticated database structure would allow queries about individual parts of an atlas level, for example, "what is the distribution of somatostatin immunoreactivity in the nucleus reuniens?".
+Searches within atlas levels and data layers requires spatial indexing between the two.
 That is, corresponding x, y, and z coordinates need to be assigned to each point in the atlas drawings and data overlays, and the borders of various structures need to be defined in terms of these coordinates.

-There are many computer science research issues that must be solved before useful graphical neuroanatomy databases are available and searchable through a Web browser (Dashti et al. 1996, 2001).
+There are many computer science research issues that must be solved before useful graphical neuroanatomy databases are available and searchable through a Web browser (Dashti et al. 1996).
 In addition to developing the query structures just mentioned, it is clear that graphical information from different atlases will need to be compared, along with such information from different developmental stages of the same species, and from different species altogether.
 How to index or correlate such information from different species, ages, and sexes presents a major challenge and time investment.

-Furthermore, there will not be a monolithic "neuroanatomy database"; instead, such information will be distributed in a number of databases, which may use different software, hardware, and conventions.
+Furthermore, there will not be a monolithic 'neuroanatomy database'; instead, such information will be distributed in a number of databases, which may use different software, hardware, and conventions.
 Resolving this heterogeneity in a seamless way for users is also a major challenge for the future.
 Ultimately, one would like to construct graphical brain models from information in databases, augment and customize these models, and share them in a collaborative environment.